How to Get Started With Feature Flags

 Before Getting Started

-Before getting started, we recommend you have a brief discussion with your team to outline a good initial use case for feature flags.
+Before getting started, we recommend you have a brief discussion with your team to outline a good initial use case for feature flags, whether it be to conduct progressive delivery or improve your user experience.
 Some common ones are:

-Once you have picked a good initial use case, the next conversation to have is where you’ll implement the flag - meaning primarily in the front end, the back end, or a mix?
+Once you have picked a good initial use case, the next conversation to have is where you’ll create a flag - meaning primarily in the front end, the back end, or a mix?
 The reason for this is because feature flags use SDKs you install in your code, and you’ll use different SDKs depending on the language of each service.

 Your First Feature Flag